-Miers, a Democrat, was the representative for Indiana's 2nd congressional district from 1903 to 1905.
+Miers was the representative for Indiana’s 2nd congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Mar 1897 to Mar 1905, Miers missed 143 of 602 roll call votes, which is 23.8%.
 This is better than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.